Limbo (2020 film): Release

 The film had its world premiere at the Toronto International Film Festival on 12 September 2020.
 Prior to, MUBI acquired U.K. and Irish distribution rights to the film.
 It was initially set to world premiere at the Cannes Film Festival in May 2020, prior to its cancellation due to the COVID-19 pandemic.
-In February 2021, Focus Features acquired U.S. distribution rights to the film.
+In February 2021, Focus Features acquired worldwide distribution rights excluding the United Kingdom, Ireland, Australia and New Zealand to the film.
 It was released in the United States on 30 April 2021, and the United Kingdom on 30 July 2021.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 93% based on 122 critic reviews, with an average rating of 7.9/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 93% based on 123 critic reviews, with an average rating of 7.9/10.
 The site's critical consensus reads, "A profoundly uplifting portrait of the refugee experience, Limbo is distinguished by its offbeat tone -- and overall impressive work from debuting director Ben Sharrock."

-Peter Bradshaw of The Guardian praised Limbo's "elegant deadpan style established from the outset, Sharrock soon gets you to invest in the characters and care deeply about what happens to them.
+Peter Bradshaw of The Guardian praised Limbo's "elegant deadpan style established from the outset" and notes that "Sharrock soon gets you to invest in the characters and care deeply about what happens to them.
 Limbo is about refugees and asylum seekers in Britain, and it's a bracingly internationalist and non-parochial piece of work: film-making with a bold view on the world but also as gentle and intimate as a much-loved sitcom...
 This is superlative film-making from Sharrock."

-It was given 4.5 stars out of 5 by Roger Egbert, stating that "Sharrock’s greatest feat here is using all these absurdist touches towards achieving a sensitive, reflective sort of humor".
+Time's Stephanie Zacharek described Limbo as a "wry and tender comedy" and highlights the film's dry wit reminiscent of Bill Forsyth's comedies.
+In his review for The Wrap, Alonso Duralde praises the film for its exquisite craftsmanship and notes that it skillfully balances comedy and tragedy and that it "handles real-life issues from a place of real compassion and understanding without reducing its characters to mere metaphor."
+Tomris Laffly of RogerEbert.com rated the film 3.5 out of 4 stars and described it as a "humanistic, tenderly deadpan plunge into the psyche of a Syrian refugee."
+She praised Sharrock for successfully navigating the complexities of the migrant criss while avoiding "potential hazards like a patronizing tone and cultural insensitivity."
+Laffly concludes her review by stating that "Sharrock’s ending feels a bit abrupt and minor" although this doesn't "undercut the time you will have spent amongst his lovable dreamers on a stark yet paradoxically beautiful place frozen in time."
+IndieWire's Eric Kohn graded the film a B. He praised El-Masry’s "tender, understated performance" and lauds Sharrock's approach and avoidance of bland sentimentality.
+In his conclusion, Kohn also notes a "rushed, inevitable climax that falls short of the more sophisticated set of experiences leading up to it."